 Realistic libertarians are not anarchists.
 They recognize that some government production (socialism) is necessary for capitalism because a precondition for capitalism is the establishment of secure property rights which are created by socialism.
 Some libertarians also accept additional socialism for producing infrastructure like roads and sewage systems, education, and national defense because they recognize that without socialist funding and management, not enough would be produced to enable the level of capitalist prosperity that they desire.

-Most of the leaders of our capitalist businesses are not libertarians because they want even more socialist (although they wouldn’t use that word) production of criminal justice, infrastructure (roads etc.), education, healthcare, and national defense than people who identify as libertarians.
-Most businesspeople are already at a middle way between libertarians and socialists.
+Most of the leaders of our capitalist businesses are not libertarians because they want more socialist production of criminal justice, infrastructure (roads etc.), education, healthcare, and national defense than people who identify as libertarians.
+None of them would use the word socialism to describe government, but a substantial amount of socialism is what they want.
+The mainstream business community is already at a middle way between people who identify with libertarianism and those who identify with socialism.
 In fact, the business community is one of the main political forces that has historically promoted socialist involvement in producing roads, schools and military bases.
 The white-collar business demographic generally oppose the people who call themselves socialists and the might not prioritize healthcare for the elderly and the homeless as much as the average citizen, but they also tend to oppose the hard-core libertarians.
 Most of the business community wants a middle way between maximizing capitalism (libertarianism) and maximizing socialism (communism).

 - Libertarianism (maximal capitalism as a share of production)

 - Capitalism as represented by the US business community’s preferences (the system the US would have if only white-collar US business people could vote)